What’s Your “Profit Per Chicken”?

 Every company should have one key metric.
 One number to focus on and measure and to drill into everyone’s head.
 No it’s not profit or sales.
 It’s the number behind the numbers.
 The number that drives sales and profit.
 It’s the number that if you were a public company the industry analysts would all focus in on.

 I once heard an interview with Jim Perdue Jr. in which he said his Dad taught him that in the future he should focus not on selling more chickens, but on doing more to the chickens they were already selling.
-I think of this as I shop and see pre-packaged Perdue Short Cuts ready to open and put on salads, pre-cooked chicken nuggets, pre-marinated individually wrapped chicken breasts, and on and on.
+I think of this as I shop and see pre-packaged Perdue Short Cuts, and Perdue’s pre-cooked chicken nuggets, Perdue’s pre-marinated individually wrapped chicken breasts, and on and on.
 I don’t know for sure, but I bet the key metric Perdue Jr. looks at each quarter is profit per chicken.

 So what’s your key metric?